Sunday, October 13, 2024

 Added last week: 0.0 yards

 Kate's 15 Minutes to Stitch Challenge at Life in Pieces has us tracking how many days each week we get in at least 15 minutes of quilting time.
-Besides finishing up the red blocks for February, I also cut out and started piecing a new baby quilt for a sewing day along with other guild members.
+After finishing off the last set of placemats, I pulled out my ongoing hand stitching project, the applique hearts, to take along on our trip.
+That made it possible for me to get in my stitching time every day last week.

 Check out more stash reports at quiltpaintcreate and join the 15 Minutes to Stitch Challenge at Life in Pieces.
 Thanks so much to Donna and Kate for continuing to host these link-ups.